kiwidata/Emission-by-Country/README.md

 ![1750_2021 timeframe log scales](https://user-images.githubusercontent.com/111706055/215959763-988bd2c3-def3-4725-98e4-5b3e3b5c46f3.png)

 These graphs really does show the massive upscale of CO2 over the years.
 The R2 for the linear regression is 98.7% accurate which should in theory give us a very good prediction.
-Howvever the predictions seems quite high.
+However the predictions seems quite high.
 Even looking at 2021 it shows 63487.6 MtCO2 which is almost double the actual number that we currenty have (37123 MtCO2).
 In 2100 its shows more than 20x the amount of CO2 emission than 2021.
 The growth rate of CO2 emission did change over the years, hence this model cannot be use because it assumes a constant growth rate and the predictions seems off the charts.
 The timeframe had to be adjusted to more recent dates.

 ### 1900-2021